-- Interferometric observations must be done using the TDM mode (see section 5.1.1); frequencies are fixed to 2 GHz-wide spectral windows centered on the frequencies shown in the table above.
-The spectral-line FDM observing mode is not offered for solar observations (Section 5.1.2). - Simultaneous observations with Bands 3 and 6 are not offered: each execution block can only include one - Observations will be carried out while the array is in a compact configuration corresponding to C43-1, C43-2, or C43-3.
+- Interferometric observations must be done using the TDM mode (see section 5.1.1); frequencies are fixed to 2 GHz-wide spws centered on the frequencies shown in the table above.
+The spectral-line FDM observing mode is not offered for solar observations (Section 5.1.2). - Simultaneous observations in different frequency bands is not offered.
+Each execution block can only include one band. - Observations will be available in each band and configuration as follows: